 Fun fact: in the south, we call green beans “snaps” because we snap off both ends of a green bean.

-The larger green beans are used for fermented green beans.
+The larger, thicker green beans are used for fermented green beans.

 The largest, hidden underneath the bush or leaves green beans are given to the dog.
 We cook them down with rice and chicken broth for her.